How to Create a Bot that Automates Website Clicks Without Coding

 Using the Repeat Click Feature

 Once you have the Click action selected, click on the three dots dropdown to reveal more options and select Repeat click.
 By default, the Click action can click only on a single element.
-With the Repeat click option, we can select multiple elements and Automatio will execute those clicks in sequence.
+With the Repeat click option, or what could be called a multi auto clicker, we can select multiple elements and Automatio will execute those multi clicks in sequence.
 In this case, clicking on the upvotes buttons one by one.

 Select Elements for the Click Action